Rae & equality award winners 24

 • promote race equality and inclusion within the workplace

-A wide variety of ideas have been adopted to tackle ethnic health inequalities and to drive the race equality and inclusion agenda.
+A wide variety of ideas are being adopted across the NHS to tackle ethnic health disparities and to drive the inclusion agenda, including:

-• Culturally sensitive interventions to improve access, experience and outcomes within specific areas, specialism or care pathways
+• Culturally sensitive interventions to improve access, experience and outcomes within specific areas, specialisms or care pathways

 • Reviewing and revising policies and practices within the workplace to help promote inclusivity and equity for all

 Tackling ethnic health inequalities is a critical step to ensuring everyone in society can live full and healthy lives regardless of their background.
-We also know that those NHS organisations which embrace the diversity of their workforce are more likely achieve higher levels of staff satisfaction, a positive working culture, improved patient outcomes and organisational efficiency.
+We also know that those NHS organisations that embrace workplace inclusion are more likely achieve higher levels of staff satisfaction, a positive working culture, improved patient experiences and outcomes, and organisational efficiency.

-Judges are looking for initiatives which can show tangible results in progress in areas such as: identification and tackling ethnic health inequalities for patients and communities; strategic and practical approaches towards the reduction of harassment and bullying, disciplinary experiences for ethnic minority healthcare staff; clear and evidenced career progression.
+Judges are looking for initiatives which can show tangible results and progress in areas such as: identification and tackling ethnic health inequalities for patients and communities; strategic and practical approaches towards the reduction of bullying and harassment, disciplinary action for ethnic minority healthcare staff; clear and evidenced career progression.

 Eligibility

-All NHS organisations (including partnerships and systems), General Practice and primary care organisations.
+All NHS organisations including NHS Trusts, partnerships, Integrated Care Systems (ICSs), General Practice and primary care organisations.

 Ambition

-• Outline ethnic health inequalities that are of concern to your organisation
+• Outline ethnic inequalities that are of concern to your organisation

-• What do your data and evidence say about: (i) the level of ethnic health inequalities for the patients and diverse communities served by the organisation OR (ii) the past experience of ethnic minority staff within your organisation using staff surveys, WRES data and anecdotal testimonial.
+• What do your data and evidence say about: (i) the level of ethnic health inequalities for the patients and diverse communities served by the organisation OR (ii) the experience of ethnic minority staff within your organisation using staff surveys, WRES data, testimonial and other sources

 • What did you set out to achieve?
 Describe the initiative